skhiggins/Python_guide/README.md

 ## Folder structure

-Generally, within the folder where we are doing data analysis (the "root folder"), we have the following files and folders.
+Generally, within the folder where we are doing data analysis (the project's "root folder"), we have the following files and folders.
 * .here or setup.py
-  * If you always open the project from the root folder (e.g., by navigating to that folder in the terminal before running the command `jupter-lab` to open Jupyter in your browser), then the `pyprojroot` package will work for relative filepaths.
+  * If you always open the project from the project's root folder (e.g., by navigating to that folder in the terminal before running the command `jupter-lab` to open Jupyter in your browser), then the `pyprojroot` package will work for relative filepaths.
 * data - only raw data go in this folder
 * documentation - documentation about the data go in this folder
 * proc - processed data sets go in this folder